sashakid/ios-guide/Main/06_architecture.md

 @end
 ```

 However this is wrong on several levels.
 Firstly, this isn't thread safe, so what happens if multiple threads all try to access this at the same time?
 There is no reason 1 thread couldn't be in the middle of allocating the object while the other one is trying to access the object.
 This is actually what Apple shows in its documentation.
-If you must use singletons, use `dispatch_once()`
-dispatch_once() solves the problem of safely being able to create a singleton in that (1) it guarantees that the code in the block will only be called once for the lifetime of the application (2) its thread safe as I noted in a previous article and (3) its faster than other methods like using `@synchronize()`,etc...
+If you must use singletons, use `dispatch_once()`, which solves the problem of safely being able to create a singleton in that (1) it guarantees that the code in the block will only be called once for the lifetime of the application (2) its thread safe as I noted in a previous article and (3) its faster than other methods like using `@synchronize()`
-"If called simultaneously from multiple threads, this function waits synchronously until the block has completed."
-So you should be writing it like this...

 _Thread safe_